Skip to Main Content

 Six Criteria That Separate Good Fixers from Great Ones

-Not all fixers deliver the same quality of service, and choosing the right one for your Irish production is a decision that affects every department, every shooting day, and every line of your budget.
+Not all fixers deliver the same quality of service.
+Choosing the right one for your Irish production is a decision that affects each department, each shooting day, and each line of your budget.
 Here is what to look for.

-• Verified experience with productions of similar scale and format to yours, including specific Irish location work
+• Verified experience with shoots of similar scale and format to yours, including specific Irish location work

 • A registered Irish business with production insurance, clear contracts, and transparent pricing